alukosdev/ccsp/guidance/aicpa-pmf.md

 The Privacy Management Framework (PMF) is a guide to help organizations address the business activities that involve collecting, creating, using, storing, and transmitting personal information of individuals.
 It contains *nine components* relating to privacy.

+!!!
+The PMF aligns with the Privacy Principle of the SOC 2 Trust Services Criteria (TSC).
+!!!

 ## Components

 The PMF components are founded on the following privacy objective: